8th International Workshop on Domestic Revenue Mobilization: “Taxation and digitalization“

 Digitalization has the power to lead to a profound reshaping of the fiscal contract between taxpayers and the state, but the process has to be managed wisely in order to generate the desired benefits for society.
 The potential misuse of vast new amounts of data by government or vulnerabilities to cyberattacks are concerns that could undermine effective international cooperation in tax matters as well as the domestic collection of taxpayer data for tax policy design and implementation.
 Issues of data protection and rule of law need to be addressed in an open and inclusive manner.
 As digitalization moves the limits of what governments can and should do, it has to be embedded in broader societal debates on governance and legitimate rule.

-As in previous workshops, the aim of this event is to bring together renowned scholars, government officials and other experts to discuss ongoing research in this area and assess its policy implications.
+As in previous workshops, the aim of this event was to bring together renowned scholars, government officials and other experts to discuss ongoing research in this area and assess its policy implications.

 01.10.2019 bis 02.10.2019 / 09:00 - 14:00